 Verbal Communication.
 Used in combination with a visible presence, the use of the voice can usually achieve the desired results.
 Words can be whispered, used normally, or shouted to be effective.
 The content of the message is as important as your demeanor.
 It’s always best to start out calm but firm and non-threatening.
 Choice of words and intensity can be increased as necessary or used in short commands in serious situations.
 The right combination of words in combination with officer presence can de-escalate a tense situation and prevent the need for a physical altercation.
 Training and experience improves the ability of a security officer to communicate effectively with everyone including the police.

 Control Holds & Restraints.
 Certain situations may arise where words alone does not reduce the aggression.
-Sometimes security guards and security officers will need to get involved physically.
+Sometimes security guards and security officers will need to get involved physically in self-defense or to take someone into custody.
 At this level, minimal force would involve the use of bare hands to guide, hold, and restrain.
-This does not include offensive moves such as punching, tackling, and choking.
+This does not include offensive moves such as punching, tackling, and choking without legal justification like self-defense against bodily injury.
 Pain compliance holds could apply here, but only after ordinary holds fail to control an aggressive suspect.

 A baton or PR-24 can only be used at this level as a self-defense mechanism to block blows or temporarily restrain a suspect.
 Handcuffs can be used a restraint devise only if the security officer has been trained to do so.
 Not every suspect needs to be handcuffed.
 They should only be used on a person who exhibits aggression, poses a real threat or where flight is a real possibility.
 Handcuffs should not be applied too tightly and should be double-locked when safe to do so.
 Once a suspect is handcuffed the security officer is responsible to see that they don’t trip or fall.
 It is also important not to pile on top or place the handcuffed suspect face down on the ground to avoid "positional asphyxiation".
 Hog-ties should not be used by security officers.